z-prince/mod-0-project-be/section2/README.md

 ### Open your local copy of this project

-Using your terminal, open your local copy of the forked repository you created during setup.
-To do this, you will need to use the terminal command `cd` to enter the directory that holds the repository.
-Once you are in the correct directory, use the terminal command `atom .` to open the project repository.
+Using your Terminal, open your project repository.
+To do this, you will need to use the Terminal command `cd` to enter the directory that holds the repository.
+Once you are in the correct directory, use the appropriate Terminal command to open the project repository.

 ### If statement and Conditional Lessons